This post may contain affiliate links. Please read my privacy policy.

 For the best Mango Pomelo Sago, please follow my tips below:

-- Make sure you have sweet and ripe mangoes.
-The sweeter the mango, the better it tastes.
+- Use sweet, ripe mangoes.
+The sweeter your mango, the better the flavor!

 Serve this dessert anytime during warm summer months, it goes well with the following summer recipes.